-- Land South of the A272 at Hinton Marsh, Cheriton is allocated for the development of 12 to 15 residential dwellings (lass C3 use).
+- Land South of the A272 at Hinton Marsh, Cheriton is allocated for the development of 12 to 15 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) To demonstrate that there would be no likely significant effect on the River Itchen SSSI & SAC through development of the site for residential use; - b) Development should provide a suitable transition in built form and fabric from the existing residential areas to the north and west and the open countryside to the south and east; - c) Development should include a suitable area of public open space within the site; - d) A suitable vehicular and pedestrian access; - e) To provide all necessary vehicular parking on-site to avoid additional on street parking; - f) Off-site pedestrian access improvements; - g) Existing mature trees and hedgerows to be retained; - h) To provide suitable on-site foul water and surface water drainage; and - i) To provide off-site suitable public access to the River Itchen in the area south of the A272 approximately 150 metres to the west of the allocation site. - 2.
-In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) To demonstrate that there would be no likely significant effect on the River Itchen SSSI & SAC through development of the site for residential use; - b) Development should provide a suitable transition in built form and fabric from the existing residential areas to the north and west and the open countryside to the south and east; - c) Development should include a suitable area of public open space within the site; - d) A suitable vehicular and pedestrian access; - e) To provide all necessary vehicular parking on-site to avoid additional on street parking; - f) Off-site pedestrian access improvements; - g) Existing mature trees and hedgerows to be retained; - h) To provide suitable on-site foul water and surface water drainage; - i) The location of new housing and access roads to have regard to low lying areas prone to groundwater emergence; and - j) To provide off-site suitable public access to the River Itchen in the area south of the A272 approximately 150 metres to the west of the allocation site. - In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
 Trees on the site boundary should be retained and new tree planting should be undertaken; - b) Retain suitable existing habitat for pollinating species where possible.
 New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.